-Known as Contract Opportunities, beta.SAM.gov is now the authoritative location for finding contract opportunities.
+Known as Contract Opportunities, beta.SAM.gov is now the authoritative location for finding federal business opportunities.

 Beta.SAM.gov is now home to all current contract opportunities formerly posted to FBO.gov.
 This will be the official U.S. government website por entrepreneurs who make, receive, and manage federal awards.
 The new location offers a more efficient way to access all federal award data.

 According to GSA, if you are interested in saving searches, following contract opportunities, requesting secure documents or signing up for an Interested Vendor List, you will need a login.gov account in beta.SAM.gov.
 It means that your previous account in FBO.gov will not automatically transfer from FBO to beta.SAM.